facebookresearch/hydra/website/docs/plugins/joblib_launcher.md

   joblib:
     # maximum number of concurrently running jobs. if -1, all CPUs are used
     n_jobs: -1

-    # allows to hard-code backend, otherwise inferred based on prefer and require
-    backend: null

-    # processes or threads, soft hint to choose backend
-    prefer: processes

-    # null or sharedmem, sharedmem will select thread-based backend
-    require: null

     # if greater than zero, prints progress messages
     verbose: 0